NEWPLAN/rdma_comm_core/README.md

 # Basic Design

 ## Work Mode
-In general, RDMA works in the asynchronous event-driven fashion for high perfrormance, and [rdma_comm_core](https://github.com/NEWPLAN/rdma_comm_core) supports three basic working modes.
+In general, RDMA works in the asynchronous event-driven fashion for high performance, and [rdma_comm_core](https://github.com/NEWPLAN/rdma_comm_core) supports three basic working modes.

-- `polling-aggregasively`: In this mode, thread(s) would proactively poll the `completion queue` without blocking to fetch the executing result (success or failed) of work request submitted before.
+- **`polling-aggressively`**: In this mode, thread(s) would proactively poll the `completion queue` without blocking to fetch the executing result (success or failure) of work requests submitted before.
 Application working in this mode may be latency-sensitive, accordingly, CPU resources are required.
-- `completion channel`: In this mode, the thread(s) to fetch the results would be stucked in the function ([ibv_get_cq_event](https://github.com/linux-rdma/rdma-core/blob/aa0fda8580149bdaf5138d7a2891011c10fe6701/libibverbs/verbs.h#L2829)) until waked up by a new incoming event(success or failed).
-Application working in thie mode can save many CPU resouces, accordingly, the processing latency increases.
+- **`completion channel`**: In this mode, the thread(s) to fetch the results would be stuck in the function ([ibv_get_cq_event](https://github.com/linux-rdma/rdma-core/blob/aa0fda8580149bdaf5138d7a2891011c10fe6701/libibverbs/verbs.h#L2829)) until waked up by a new incoming event(success or failure).
+Application working in this mode can save many CPU resources, accordingly, the processing latency increases.
-- `epoll`: In this mode, users can set a global `epoll` resource to listen to the event for a group of `completion queues` while not being blocked by the API.
-By setting a timeout, the polling thread can be released to process other workflow despite of no new incoming events.
+- **`epoll`**: In this mode, users can set a global `epoll` resource to listen to the event for a group of `completion queues` while not being blocked by the API.
+By setting a timeout, the polling thread can be released to process other workflows despite no new incoming events.

 ## Thread Mode
 [rdma_comm_core](https://github.com/NEWPLAN/rdma_comm_core) is based on thread mode.
-Currently, it support two thread mode as follows:
+Currently, it supports two thread modes as follows:
-- `Per-thread-per-QPair`: In this mode, assign a privated thread to each QPair to track the work request state in their completion queues.
+- **`Per-thread-per-QPair`**: In this mode, assign a private thread to each QPair to track the work request state in their completion queues.
-- `Shared-CQ`: In this mode, multiple QPairs may shared a global `completion queue(CQ)` to track the wqe executing status.
+- **`Shared-CQ`**: In this mode, multiple QPairs may share a global `completion queue(CQ)` to track the ```wqe``` executing status.

 The Thread Mode is configured in [void lazy_config_hca()](https://github.com/NEWPLAN/rdma_comm_core/blob/abf254743b137640849ff5fc8dffa524102e956f/include/rdma_session.h#L51), which should be implemented by sub-class.

 ## Architecture Overview
-The architecture overview of [rdma_comm_core](https://github.com/NEWPLAN/rdma_comm_core) is shown as below.
+The architecture overview of [rdma_comm_core](https://github.com/NEWPLAN/rdma_comm_core) is shown below.

 ![Architecture Overview](docs/arch_overview.jpg)

  There are two roles distinguished in [rdma_comm_core](https://github.com/NEWPLAN/rdma_comm_core).

-- ```ServerSession``` is inherited by ```RDMASession``` and handles the workflow of server sides, such as listen to and accept new connection requests.
+- ```ServerSession``` is inherited from ```RDMASession``` and handles the workflow of server sides, such as listen to and accept new connection requests.
 Once a new connection request is detected, the ```ServerSession``` would allocate corresponding resources and interacts with the client side to establish the connection.
-- ```ClientSession``` is inherited by ```RDMASession``` and handles the workflow of client sides.
+- ```ClientSession``` is inherited from ```RDMASession``` and handles the workflow of client sides.
 It interacts with ```ServerSession```  to finish the connection.

 Both ```ServerSession```  and ```ClientSession``` use ```EndPoint``` to identify the connection.
 Differently, ```ServerSession```  may have multiple ```EndPoint```s to deal with different connections individually, while there is only an ```EndPoint``` in the ```ClientSession``` to deal with data exchange with the server side.